Documentation Index

 Concurrent transactions

 ISCL processes transactions sequentially per wallet (to manage nonces correctly).
 Multiple wallets can operate in parallel since each has its own nonce sequence.
+For higher throughput:- Use multiple wallet addresses (distribute load)

 - Ensure policy allows the needed transaction rate per wallet